haron-IV/linkedin-messages/README.md

   - go to contact ✅
   - check gender on selecting msg ✅
   - user target selector ✅
-  - type & send message & add sending only when contact messages are empty
+  - type & send message ✅
+  - sending only when contact messages are empty
-  - add cfg how much msg to send
+  - add cfg how much msg to send ✅
   - stop on request (close browser)

 * production
   - configure nginx for API